 The U.S. Food and Drug Administration (FDA) approved Endari in July 2017 to treat SCD patients, age 5 and older.
 This decision made Endari the first approved treatment for children with sickle cell disease, and the first new treatment for adults with the disease in almost 20 years.

-How Endari works
+How does Endari work?

-A Phase 3 randomized, double-blind and placebo-controlled study (NCT01179217) evaluated the effects of Endari on the red blood cells of 230 adult and pediatric patients (ages 5 and older) with sickle cell disease or sickle cell thalassemia.
-The U.S.-based trial, which concluded in 2014, compared 48 weeks of treatment with oral Endari or with maltodextrin, a food additive, for changes in sickle cell crises, hospitalizations and emergency room or medical visits, hematological parameters, and for adverse reactions.
+A pivotal Phase 3 randomized, double-blind and placebo-controlled study (NCT01179217) evaluated the effects of Endari in 230 patients, ages 5 and older, with sickle cell anemia or sickle cell thalassemia.
+The U.S.-based trial concluded in 2014, and results were published in 2018.

 Sickle Cell Disease News is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.